umbraco/UmbracoDocs/13/umbraco-cms/reference/webhooks/expanding-webhook-events.md

 The `WebhookEventBase<TNotification>` class serves as the foundation for creating custom webhook events.
 Here's a brief overview of its key components:

-- **Alias**: Property that must be overridden to provide a unique identifier for your webhook event.
+- **Alias**: The property that must be overridden to provide a unique identifier for your webhook event.
 - **EventName**: Property that represents the name of the event.
 It is automatically set based on the provided alias unless explicitly specified.
 - **EventType**: Property that categorizes the event type.
 It defaults to "Others" but can be customized using the `WebhookEventAttribute`.
 - **WebhookSettings**: Property containing the current webhook settings.